dixon629/hexo_blog/source/_posts/svg-to-png.md

 Recently I was working on NVD3.
 I got a task to export [nvd3](https://github.com/novus/nvd3) chart to PNG file.
 It needs to support IE9+, Chrome, Firefox.
 I encountered some problems when I was doing this task, it took me some time to figure it out.
 I think it is better to share my experience for who has similar requirements.
 *nvd3* is base on [d3js](http://d3js.org/). *d3js* uses SVG to render data.
 So the key issue is how to covert SVG to PNG, and the other issue is how to download the PNG file.
-##Solution 1: send SVG  to Server ,convert it to PNG and generate link to download
+##Solution 1: send SVG  to Server , convert it to PNG and generate link to download
 Our server-side is Asp.net, so I did some research how to convert SVG to PNG on .net.
 I got three options,[SVG.NET](https://github.com/vvvv/SVG),[ ImageMagick.NET](http://imagemagick.codeplex.com/),[inkscape](https://inkscape.org/).
 I tried them out, but no one can generate the PNG perfectly.
 The *nvd3* uses some CSS class for SVG, but *SVG.NET* and *mageMagick.NET* don't support it very well.
 And the PNG file that *inkscape* generates are  different with browsers render.
 I tried to add the styles to SVG file manually without CSS, but PNG file they generated still looks different with browsers render.
 Finally I found [PhantomJs](http://phantomjs.org/) out. *PhantomJS* is a headless WebKit scriptable with a JavaScript API. *PhantomJS* is a perfect solution to render SVG and can export to image and PDF.
 It can generate PNG exactly same with browsers render.
 But I have to install it on the server and write some API to call it.
 **I discussed with my leader, but she didn't like this solution, so I have to turn to Solution 2.**
-##Solution 2: convert SVG to html5 canvas ,then convert canvas to PNG and download it
+##Solution 2: convert SVG to html5 canvas , then convert canvas to PNG and download it
 ###Step 1: convert SVG to canvas
 [saveSvgAsPng](https://github.com/exupero/saveSvgAsPng) is a library to export SVG to PNG on the client-side.
 But unfortunately, it doesn't work on IE and safari.
 There is a security error on IE. And besides,It can't download the PNG file on safari, safari open the file on the new tab instead of downloading it.
 So I have to give up this scenario.
 And then I found [canvg](https://github.com/gabelerner/canvg) out, *canvg* can parse SVG and render it on Canvas.
 But *canvg *doesn't support external CSS on the SVG.